Breidan, my reversible cable rib throw, is finished and it's already seeing active service.

 The photo below shows the proof: It's still unblocked, but the ends are woven.
 And strangely enough, the picture actually captures both the cable and rib sides pretty clearly.

 Needles: US 7 (4.5 mm) and US 9 (5.5 mm)

 Sizes: SML (baby-lapghan-throw)

-This is the third afghan made with yarn straight from the stash.
+This afghan was made with yarn straight from the stash.
 Similar to the Cotton Fleece used in the first two, Four Seasons is a mix of cotton (70%) and wool (30%).
-It knits a bit differently and produces a cushier fabric, however, since it has a higher wool content.
-(The other two are here and here.)
+It knits a bit differently and produces a cushier fabric, since it has a higher wool content.
+(Breidan Lake is here and Breidan Baby is here.)

-This project took about 10 weeks start to finish, but in reality at least 4 of those weeks were spent knitting last-minute mitts and cowls and assorted small things.
+On paper it appears this project took about 10 weeks start to finish, but in reality it took about six.
+The rest of that time was spent knitting last-minute mitts and cowls and assorted small things.

-Clearly, I'm still enchanted with the reversible cable rib stitch and how quickly even a slow knitter (me) can transform a pile of yarn into something warm, cozy and useful.
-I also love the fact that this stitch produces such consistent results, I usually skip blocking.
-Later if I feel so inclined, I may do what misswoollyknits often does and just swoosh it lightly with steam.
+Clearly, I'm still enchanted with the reversible cable rib stitch and how quickly even a slow knitter like me can transform a pile of yarn into something warm, cozy and useful.
+I also love the fact that this pretty stitch is so easy to execute and produces such lovely, predictable results.

 And yes, since you asked, another one is already on the needles.